Quickstart (n8n) - Creating a document in an n8n workflow

 Fields in the Create Document action

-- File Name - This will be the name of the file generated
+- File Name - The filename for the generated PDF, e.g.